unman/3isec-tor/README.md

         [user@torvm] $ sudo grep Tor /var/log/messages

-3. Open arm, and look at messages and circuits
+3. Open nyx, and look at messages and circuits

 4. Restart the 3isec-tor service (and repeat 1-2)